Fall Steelhead Fishing In Michigan: Techniques Guides Use

 Eli from SBS Outdoors Action with a fall steelhead – Click to watch the video and see how crazy these fall steelhead are.

-Michigan has what is known as summer run steelhead, and a strain of steelhead known as Skamania, which enter the rivers starting around June and continue into the fall.
+Michigan also has what is known as summer run steelhead, and a strain of steelhead known as Skamania, which enter the rivers starting around June and continue into the fall.

 These summer-run steelhead provide early fall steelhead fishing for many anglers.